Introduction to Whole Building Life Cycle Assessment: The Basics

 A summary of life cycle stages and considerations for choosing tools and performing whole building life cycle assessments.

-Life cycle assessment (LCA) is used to quantify environmental impacts over the lifetime of a product or system, from initial extraction of raw materials through manufacture, distribution, use, and final disposal.
-In the building industry, we often use LCA for an entire building system—and refer to it as Whole Building Life Cycle Assessment (WBLCA) to differentiate from assessments focused on individual products or building components.
-WBLCA has emerged as an effective way to measure embodied carbon and other environmental impacts associated with buildings at a holistic level.
+Life cycle assessment (LCA) is a systematic way of compiling and analyzing all the inputs, outputs, and potential environmental impacts of a product or system over its lifetime, from initial extraction of raw materials through manufacture, distribution, use, and final disposal.
+In the context of buildings, LCA can be used to evaluate a single product—like a 2×4, an engineered wood beam, or a mass timber floor panel.
+It can also be used to analyze an entire building system by compiling data from all the individual building components.
+This is referred to as Whole Building Life Cycle Assessment (WBLCA) to differentiate it from assessments focused on individual products or building components.
+WBLCA has emerged as an effective way to measure embodied carbon and other environmental impact measures associated with buildings at a holistic level.

 Because variables such as raw material sources, supply chain processes, transportation distances, construction practices, design choices, building location, and climate and operating practices all combine to determine the lifetime carbon footprint of a building, it’s important to consider WBLCAs in the project planning phase.